EdieHawthorne/Getting_And_Cleaning_Data_Course_Project/README.md

 ## The dataset includes the following files:
 1. 'run_analysis.R': includes the R code
 2. 'Codebook.rmd': describes the variables and data
-3. 'README.rmd': explains how all of the script work and how they are connected
+3. 'README.md': explains how all of the script work and how they are connected
 4. 'tidy_dataset.csv': the extracted tidy data set in csv format